open2b/scriggo-site/site/template-spec.md

 {% end macro %}
 ```

+A distraction free declaration is a macro declaration where the body of the macro end at the end of the file.
-Endless macros are macros whose content extends to the end of the file.
-An endless macro declaration does not have the `macro` keyword,
+A distraction free declaration does not have the `macro` keyword, does not have parameters and have an implicit
-does not have parameters and have an implicit return value.
-The name of an endless macro is an exported identifier.
+return value.
+The name of the macro in a distraction free declaration is an exported identifier.

 ```
-EndlessMacroDecl = "{%" EndlessMacroName "%}" Content EOF .
+DistractionFreeMacroDecl = "{%" DistractionFreeMacroName "%}" Content EOF .
-EndlessMacroName = exported_identifier .
+DistractionFreeMacroName = exported_identifier .
 ```

+A distraction free declaration can only be used in a file with an extends declaration.

 ```
 { extends "layout.html" %}